The competitive advantage of maintaining connection and culture

 Last year was one like no other, and it brought about many changes in the workplace.
 One challenge faced by businesses was that of workplace culture and connection.
 It is now approaching a year since many workforces left the office to work from home, and with that came the immediate break-down of in-person connections amongst staff and workplace culture.

-MovePlan’s Angela Dettore, Regional Director for US Central, led a panel discussion on the competitive advantage of maintaining connection and culture during the pandemic, speaking to representatives from three successful businesses.
-Joining her was Jana Fain-Rossen, Director of Workplace at Zwift; Emma Hastings, Workplace Experience Manager at GrubHub; and Jenn LaBelle, Director of Workplace and Employee Connections at Etsy.
+MovePlan led a panel discussion on the competitive advantage of maintaining connection and culture during the pandemic, speaking to representatives from three successful businesses.
+Joining Angela from our team was Jana Fain-Rossen, Director of Workplace at Zwift; Emma Hastings, Workplace Experience Manager at GrubHub; and Jenn LaBelle, Director of Workplace and Employee Connections at Etsy.

 Opening the discussion, Angela said: “It is about breaking down the barriers between people, place and technology which are the three pillars of the workplace.
 As things are changing constantly the strong bonds between those pillars are necessary to create input and accountability across an organisation, to create a healthy and connected workforce.”